Why Winter Is a Good Time for Tree Work!

 Access Through Snow

-Trees that are over grown, have poor structure or that have been previously damaged in storms may require some pruning to protect the tree from failure during harsh winter weather.
-During the winter months when the trees have no leaves it is easy to see the structure of the tree of prune the tree appropriately.
-Preventative maintenance can lower the chances of failure during severe weather.
+Trees that have poor structure or have been previously damaged in storms require pruning to lower the risk of failure during extreme winter weather.
+During the winter months, it is easier to see the structure of the tree and to prune the tree appropriately.
+Preventative maintenance can lower the chance of failure during severe weather.
 It’s never too early to start taking care of your trees.

 We always say that pruning a tree before a storm damages it is the most effective way to prevent failure but if severe weather causes a branch to fail or leaves hanging branches in the crown, it is best to deal with it immediately to avoid further damage or risk of injury from falling debris.